Sucuri/sucuri-wordpress-plugin/readme.txt

 * Modified API calls using custom HTTP request using Curl
 * Fixed core files marked as broken in a Windows server
 * Fixed pagination links in last and failed logins page
-* Fixed password with ampersands in email notification
+* Fixed password with ampersands in email alert
 * Fixed whitelist hardening using the authz_core module
 * Removed unnecessary emails to reduce spam
 * Added constant to stop execution of admin init hooks